 3. Define Your Topics

-Generating evergreen topic ideas is not unlike other brainstorming sessions.
-The difference is you want to stay within the parameters of what will always be important to your audience.
-The tactics you’ll want to follow for topic ideation are:
+Generating evergreen content topics is not unlike other brainstorming sessions.
+The primary difference is that you want to stay within the parameters of topics that will always resonate with your audience.

 - Quality: Is the piece well-written, optimized, and easy to read?
 Does it solve a problem?
 Does your website provide a good user experience?

 - Uniqueness: Does your content offer a distinct approach and voice on the subject?
-(Quick tip: You should avoid angles with a short lifespan.)
+(Quick tip: Avoid angles with a short lifespan.)